-This exam is more specialized than the CPH exam and signifies that an individual has met eligibility requirements for, and has successfully passed a competency-based examination demonstrating skill and knowledge of seven areas of responsibility upon which the credential is based.
+The CHES Exam is more specialized than the CPH exam and signifies that an individual has met eligibility requirements for, and has successfully passed a competency-based examination demonstrating skill and knowledge of seven areas of responsibility upon which the credential is based.
 The student fee for this exam ranges from $210 to $265 depending on the date of registration.
-More information can be found on the website.

 Public health professionals will be confronted by complex health issues, such as controlling infectious diseases, reducing environmental hazards, public health preparedness and substance abuse.
-This is why they need to be dedicated to staying at the forefront of their field by understanding the interaction between the different specialized areas of public health.Becoming a Certified Public Health Professional Has Multiple Benefits:
+This is why they need to be dedicated to staying at the forefront of their field by understanding the interaction between the different specialized areas of public health.

-The exam is rooted in five basic core competencies of public health to reflect the nature of the field and the way one area of knowledge blends into another.
+The Public Health Exam is rooted in five basic core competencies of public health to reflect the nature of the field and the way one area of knowledge blends into another.
 The certification exam is administered to graduates of CEPH-accredited schools and programs of public health.
 The student fee for this exam is $400 or $425 depending on the date of registration.
 More information can be found on the website.

 The Applied Learning Experience is designed to help students apply, while working in a public health-related setting, the knowledge and skills developed during the theoretical aspects of MPH Program.
 It is recognized that the competencies needed in the professional work place will be similar but often somewhat different from those used in a classroom situation.
 Relationships may also be different.
 Therefore the transition from classroom to the work setting requires careful preparation.

 These guidelines will assist students in making informed choices regarding the selection of the Applied Learning Experience placement site where he/she can sharpen competencies learned, benefit from new experiences and grow professionally.
 These guidelines will also help to coordinate the efforts of Applied Learning Experience Faculty Advisor and Agency Site Supervisor.
 The appendices document contains all Applied Learning Experience forms to be completed by the student, Applied Learning Experience Faculty Advisory and Agency Site Supervisor.
-Please contact Dr. Lynn Carson (email@example.com) for more information about the Applied Learning Experience.
+Please contact Dr. Lynn Carson for more information about the Applied Learning Experience.

 The purpose of the MPH Student Advisory Board MPH SAB) is: (1) to identify MPH program strengths and areas for improvement to then be funneled to the MPH Faculty for discussion/action, (2) to nominate/elect a MPH student representative to attend monthly MPH Faculty Meetings, and (3) to address any other needs of the MPH student body (i.e., social, community involvement, career development, etc.).
 Dr. Stacie Metz is the MPH SAB faculty advisor and student leadership is annually elected.
-Meeting announcements are placed on the MPH Program Facebook page (www.facebook.com/WCUmph) as well as the Public Health Bulletin Board in Sturzebecker across from classrooms 325/326.
+Meeting announcements are placed on the MPH Program Facebook page as well as the Public Health Bulletin Board in Sturzebecker across from classrooms 325/326.
 All MPH students are welcome to join.